-Hy-vee giving away over 32,000 bananas at NorthPark Mall on May 5
+Hy-Vee giving away over 32,000 bananas at NorthPark Mall on May 5

-DAVENPORT, Iowa — If at Northpark Mall in Davenport on Tuesday, May 5th, be sure to grab your free bag of bananas.
+DAVENPORT, Iowa — If you're near Northpark Mall in Davenport on Tuesday, May 5th, be sure to grab your free bag of bananas.

-Each bag will contain 2 bundles of bananas, meaning that recipients will be getting about 12 bananas each.
+Each bag will contain 2 bunches of bananas, meaning that recipients will be getting about 12 bananas each.

 In the press release, the companies say that they believe it's important to provide easy access to healthy foods to families that need help during the pandemic.

-They say that 13,440 pounds of movie are being donated, and estimate that about 2,600 families will be served.
+They say that 13,440 pounds of bananas are being donated, and estimate that about 2,600 families will be served.

 Bananas will be given out first come, first serve in the JCPenny's parking lot.
 Helpers wearing safety gear will be contactlessly loading the fruit into customers' cars.